mcooper7649/complete-react-redux-2021/readmd.md

 ## need to learn to use react-router-dom v6

-1. navigate onlick event in menu-item component is giving issues
+1. navigate onlick event in menu-item component is giving issues.
+Need to figure out how to create withRouter function because it doesn't work in react-router-dom v6